nibblesnbits/my-portfolio/conv/book.md

 The space between them became unbearable.
 She writhed through it—shifting, unraveling, reforming.

-He could barely hear her voice over the ache of it.
+He could barely hear her words over the ache of it.

 But then—